 Breasts are composed of a glandular tissue that produces milk and ducts that transport the milk to the nipple.
 The remainder of the breast consists of fatty tissue.
 This glandular tissue is sustained by the female sex hormone estrogen and after menopause – when estrogen levels decline – it withers, with fatty tissue predominating.

 The prostate, on the other hand, is made up of a glandular tissue that produces prostate “milk” and ducts that empty this fluid into the urethra during sexual climax.
-At the time of ejaculation,
+At the time of ejaculation, the prostate fluid combines with other reproductive gland secretions and sperm to form semen.
+The remainder of the prostate consists of fibromuscular tissue.
+The glandular tissue is sustained by the male sex hormone testosterone and after the age of 40, there is a slow and gradual increase in the size of the prostate gland because of glandular and fibromuscular cell growth.

 Similarities Between The Breasts And The Prostate